Skip to content

 Is South Dakota a good state for tech startups to access federal SBIR funding?

 Yes — any U.S. small business can apply for federal SBIR regardless of state.
 South Dakota does not offer a state SBIR matching program the way some states do, but federal Phase I SBIR awards ($175K–$305K depending on agency) and Phase II awards (up to $2M at NIH, $1M at NSF) are available to SD companies competing on technical merit.
-GOED's SBDC network can provide application support.
+GOED's SBDC network can provide application support, and the South Dakota Proof of Concept Program runs dedicated SBIR Phase 0 and SBIR Supplement tracks built to dovetail with a federal SBIR application.